Reverse swing

 - Forcing it to deviate more to the side without changing the direction of flight.

-This is interesting: Wasim Akram consistently used two types of Reverse swing in the 1992 World Cup final, which allowed the Pakistan national team to turn the tide of the game.
+This is interesting: Wasim Akram consistently used two types of reverse swing in the 1992 World Cup final, which allowed the Pakistan national team to turn the tide of the game.